 Outdoor Water Saving Tips

-- Less frequent watering actually encourages deeper healthier lawn roots.
+- Less frequent watering encourages deeper, healthier lawn roots.

 - Leave grass clippings on your lawn.
 This will help water retention and inhibit weed growth.

-- Avoid walking on and mowing grass during periods of drought to reduce additional stress.
+- Avoid walking on and mowing the grass during periods of drought to reduce additional stress.